prankitapotbhare/TinyLink/README.md

 3. **Set up database:**
    - Create a free account at [Neon](https://neon.tech)
    - Create a new project
-   - Run the SQL from `schema.sql` in Neon's SQL Editor
+   - Run the SQL from `database/schema.sql` in Neon's SQL Editor

 4. **Configure environment variables:**
 ```bash